khalua/zoltar/README.md

 ### notes for myself
-On new systems, set up venv by going to newly cloned directories and typing 'virtualv venv'
+On new systems, set up venv by going to newly cloned directories and typing 'virtualenv venv'

 each time, to start type:
 source venv/bin/activate